 In winter, I teach preschool at Amazing Life Games in Washington, D.C., and reside in Arlington, Va.
 As an avid hiker, I have walked the C&O Canal in Washington, the Camino de Santiago in Spain and areas around San Francisco, but I find the hiking on our five miles of trails the best of all.
 I’d love to lead you on a hike.

 I am a transplanted Californian who loves the slower pace and the warmth of Southside Virginia.
 I retired in 2009 after 46 years as a journalist in Washington, D.C., for The Associated Press, U.S. News & World Report, the Kiplinger Washington Editors and other publications.
-I am an avid cyclist, skier, singer and jazz pianist.
+I am an avid cyclist, skier, singer, actor and jazz pianist.
+I have appeared in five Summer Theater productions with the Prizery in South Boston.
 I would enjoy going on a bike ride with you.

-Our 9-year-old and two-year-old standard poodles love to walk the trails with us every day and watch over our 400 acres from the front porch.
+Our 7-year-old and 2-year-old standard poodles love to walk the trails with us every day and watch over our 400 acres from the front porch.
 They play well together but are looking for other dogs to come and cavort with them.